unixneo/neo-revive-discourse/README.md

 ### Version

-- Version 1.2.8.1 20 May 2020, Tried to fix script tag rendering issue with safeHhml(), no joy.
+- Version 1.2.8.1 20 May 2020, Tried to fix script tag rendering issue with safeHtml(), no joy.
 - Version 1.2.8.0 20 May 2020, Move to new repo, neo-revive-discourse
 - Version 1.2.7.5 20 May 2020, Fix ad randomizer for mobile, paths.
 - Version 1.2.7.4.0 19 May 2020, Added initial code for mobile ads